 The MC22 CBR250RR It’s most well known for having an absolutely screaming red-line of 19,000rpm.
 It makes most of its power above 15K!

 The CBR250RR is not totally gutless down low.
 It’ll pull you around, but won’t be anywhere near as fun as when it’s high in the rev range.
-The zero-100km/h (or zero-to-sixty) is around seven seconds.
+The zero-100km/h (or zero-to-sixty in mph) is around seven seconds.

 Modern-day riders who own and ride CBR250RRs adore them.
 They don’t complain about them being “old” technology.
 In fact, most reviewers who have the chance to throw a leg over agree that they’re every bit as good as a modern motorcycle.